 Q: How do you determine the chemical formula of a compound?
 A: The chemical formula of a compound is determined by the ratio of elements present in the compound.
 This ratio can be determined experimentally through techniques like elemental analysis or mass spectrometry.
 The chemical formula represents the simplest whole-number ratio of atoms in the compound.

 Q: Are all compounds harmful?
 A: No, not all compounds are harmful.
 Many compounds are essential for life, such as water (H₂O), glucose (C₆H₁₂O₆), and proteins.
-However, some compounds can be harmful or toxic, such as carbon monoxide (CO), cyanide (CN⁻), and various pollutants.
+That said, some compounds can be harmful or toxic, such as carbon monoxide (CO), cyanide (CN⁻), and various pollutants.
 The toxicity of a compound depends on its chemical properties and how it interacts with biological systems.

 Conclusion